About me

 I live in France, but my roots trace back to Poland.
 I completed my scientific education and training mostly in the UK (my studies and then a postdoc in the Ivan Ahel lab) and Austria (PhD and a postdoc in the Tim Clausen lab).

 Privately, I have a family, I’m a lay dominican, and I serve as an editor of a small and very irregular Polish online cultural magazine, pismosuma.pl.
 I enjoy being with family and friends, reading, writing, walking, and drinking tea.
-I live with my family in the Saint Marceau district of Orléans and go to the CBM by bus no 41.
+I live with my family in Saint-Jean-le-Blanc and it is no longer true that what the older version of this website stated, namely that I go to work by bus 41, because since September 2025 I’ve been going to work by bike (even in snow, mind you).